Aspartate transaminase: Clinical significance

 AST is similar to alanine transaminase (ALT) in that both enzymes are associated with liver parenchymal cells.
 The difference is that ALT is found predominantly in the liver, with clinically negligible quantities found in the kidneys, heart, and skeletal muscle, while AST is found in the liver, heart (cardiac muscle), skeletal muscle, kidneys, brain, and red blood cells.
 As a result, ALT is a more specific indicator of liver inflammation than AST, as AST may be elevated also in diseases affecting other organs, such as myocardial infarction, acute pancreatitis, acute hemolytic anemia, severe burns, acute renal disease, musculoskeletal diseases, and trauma.

+The elevated AST level in hemorrhagic fever caused by crimean-congo hemorrhagic fever virus is associated with high mortality rate.

 AST was defined as a biochemical marker for the diagnosis of acute myocardial infarction in 1954.
 However, the use of AST for such a diagnosis is now redundant and has been superseded by the cardiac troponins.

 Laboratory tests should always be interpreted using the reference range from the laboratory that performed the test.
 Example reference ranges are shown below: